 “Is Mortgage protection insurance scams real?”
 Maybe this will help you answer the question, and if you recently purchased or refinanced a home, you may be shocked by all the mortgage protection offer letters you received in the mail.

 These unsolicited offers coming to your mailbox for mortgage protection insurance are, at best, an annoyance to many new home buyers and anyone refinancing their home.
 Also, it can be confusing to many homeowners as well.
+It is not a payment protection insurance scandal.

 It is not unusual for people to wonder, “is mortgage protection insurance a scam?” after getting their 15th letter in 30 days.